AdobeDocs/id-service.en/help/implementation-guides/setup-aam-analytics-target.md

 * [AMCV cookie](../introduction/cookies.md) in the domain where you page is hosted.
 * [!DNL Experience Cloud] ID (MID) with the [!DNL Adobe] debugger or your preferred debugging tool.

-For additional checks that help you determine if the ID service is working properly, see [Test and Verify the Experience Cloud ID Service](../implementation-guides/test-verify.md).
+For additional checks that help you determine if the ID service is working properly, see [Test and Verify the Experience Platform Identity Service](../implementation-guides/test-verify.md).

 **Analytics**